 And even among cruisers who leave their jobs completely behind when they head out, many are blogging as well as editing photographs and video; all computer intensive.

 And almost all of us spend quite a bit of time at the computer on boat-related tasks such as weather analysis and cruise planning.

-So, given all that, I’m going to share some photos of our workstations on Morgan’s Cloud, our 56-foot aluminum Mcurdy and Rhodes cutter, as well as some notes on the communications and computer gear we use, and some useful aside tips that will make all cruisers’ lives easier.
+So, given all that, I’m going to share some photos of our workstations on the previous Morgan’s Cloud, a 56-foot aluminum Mcurdy and Rhodes cutter, as well as some notes on the communications and computer gear we use, and some useful aside tips that will make all cruisers’ lives easier.